Principal–agent problem: Bureaucracy and public administration

 In the context of public administration, the principal–agent problem can be seen in such a way where public administration and bureaucrats are the agents and politicians and ministers are the principal authorities, that is, the principals.
 Ministers in the government usually command by framing policies and direct the bureaucrats to implement the public policies.
 However, there can be various principal-agent problems in the scenario such as misaligned intentions, information asymmetry, adverse selection, shirking, and slippage.

 There are various situations where the ambitions and goals of the principals and agents may diverge.
 For example, politicians and the government may want public administration to implement a welfare policy program but the bureaucrats may have other interests as well such as rent-seeking.
 This results in a lack of implementation of public policies, hence the wastage of economic resources.
 This can also lead to the problem of shirking which is characterized as avoidance of performing a defined responsibility by the agent.

 The information asymmetry problem occurs in a scenario where one of the two people has more or less information than the other.
 In the context of public administration, bureaucrats have an information advantage over the government and ministers as the former work at the ground level and have more knowledge about the dynamic and changing situation.
 Due to this government may frame policies that are not based on complete information and therefore problems in the implementation of public policies may occur.
 This can also lead to the problem of slippage which is defined as a myth where the principal sees that agents are working according to the pre-defined responsibilities but that might not be the reality.
+Budget execution provides another example: when agents privately observe departmental spending needs and annual funds expire, they may spend unused funds for private or low-value benefit.
+A 2024 study models this as a principal-agent problem and finds that partial roll-over of unused funds, combined with audit rules, can reduce wasteful year-end spending arising from the principal-agent conflict.